 Not sure how to put your accessory into discovery mode?
 Consult its manual, check the manufacturer’s website, or perform a web search for instructions.

 If you’re using a smartphone, tablet, or computer, you can make it discoverable, too.
-On an iPhone, iPad, or Android device, just open the Bluetooth settings screen — your device will be discoverable as long as you have that screen open.
+On an iPhone, iPad, or Android phone, just open the Bluetooth settings screen — your device will be discoverable as long as you have that screen open.
 On a Mac, just open the Bluetooth settings screen.
-On Windows, you’ll need to search the Control Panel for Bluetooth click “Change Bluetooth settings,” and enable the “Allow Bluetooth devices to find this PC” option.
+On Windows laptops, you’ll need to search the Control Panel for Bluetooth click “Change Bluetooth settings,” and enable the “Allow Bluetooth devices to find this PC” option.

 Note that you don’t need to make a device discoverable if you’ll be connecting from it.
 You only need to make a device discoverable if you’re connecting to it.
 For example, let’s say you wanted to connect a headset to your Android phone — you’d just need to make the headset discoverable, and not the Android phone.